benvalkin/wtf-is-forge/how-to-make-items-speedrun.md

 ![image](https://user-images.githubusercontent.com/69928007/153730522-63d2ae9d-ccae-4f9e-8bb7-f4e0e04599d8.png)

 #### Model
 This part is custom for block items and custom model items, but you still need a .json file for basic items like sticks and food.
-Again, make sure the item ID is the one you used to register your item above.
+Again, make sure the mod ID and item ID are the ones you used to register your item above.

 ![image](https://user-images.githubusercontent.com/69928007/153730462-8546cea3-3a20-4c59-950e-e483befc9083.png)